puppeteer/puppeteer/docs/troubleshooting.md

 ### Running on Alpine

+Note that Chrome does not support Alpine out of the box so make sure you have compatible system dependencies installed on Alpine and test the image before using it.
+See https://source.chromium.org/chromium/chromium/src/+/main:chrome/installer/linux/rpm/dist_package_provides.json and https://source.chromium.org/chromium/chromium/src/+/main:chrome/installer/linux/debian/dist_package_versions.json for the list of system packages required on supported distros.

 > **CAUTION**
 >
 > The current Chromium version in Alpine 3.20 is causing timeout issues with Puppeteer.
 Downgrading to Alpine 3.19 fixes the issue.